sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

         * Send a request and receive a response.
         DATA(response) = lo_client->send( request ).
         ```

     2. Implement getting the response body from the response.

         ```abap
         * Get the body of the response.
         DATA(lv_response_body) = response->get_body( ).
         ```

-    3. The response body in JSON format will look like this
+    3. The response body in JSON format will look like this:

         ```json
         {